Knicks blow big lead but give Thibodeau win over Wolves

 The Knicks hadn’t played since Wednesday, after their first postponement of the season Saturday because of coronavirus cases on the San Antonio Spurs.

 They looked good after the layoff, taking a 61-50 lead at halftime.
-The lead grew to 86-65 when Randle hit two free throws with 1:48 remaining in the third.
-A spirited start to the fourth allowed Minnesota to trim it to 10, forcing Thibodeau to call time and reinsert Randle after only about a 90-second break.
+The lead hit 21 when Randle made two free throws with 1:48 remaining in the third.

-Minnesota kept coming, taking a 96-95 lead on Towns’ basket with 2:45 remaining.
+Minnesota came all the way back to take a 96-95 lead on Towns’ basket with 2:45 remaining.
 They were still ahead until Towns fouled Randle on a drive, and after his two free throws, Towns missed a baseline jumper.
-Alec Burks made four free throws from there to close it out.
+Alec Burks made four free throws to close it out.

+“Unfortunately we ran out of time,” Saunders said.
+“I did like the two looks we got late in the game, but you dig yourselves holes you’ve got to do everything right when you’re down 21 to come out of here with a victory.”

 Thibodeau’s 2 1/2 seasons with the Wolves included their lone playoff berth in the last 16 seasons when they went 47-35 in 2017-18.
 But the following season got off to a tumultuous start when Jimmy Butler wanted out and Thibodeau was fired around midseason.